Lepracone/Patatap-Clone/README.md

 Press random alphabetic keys on your keyboard.

 ## Features
-- Creates a simple animation and sound on keyboard input
+- Creates a simple animation and sound on keyboard input.

 ## More info
  - Used paperjs to animate